 Science & Environment Writer, Editor

 NASA's spacecraft explorer Juno is now orbiting Jupiter in a punishing deep space environment that is cold, dim and filled with the deadliest radiation in the solar system outside of the sun.
 How will Juno, dependent on solar panels for power and a titanium vault for radiation shielding, survive during its 16-month science mission?
-I offer some answers in my latest feature story in Air & Space magazine, published online in September 2016 and in print in the magazine's October issue.
+I offer some answers in my latest feature story in Air & Space magazine, published online in late September and in print in the magazine's November 2016 issue.
 I review the genesis of the mission, and the engineering feats that Juno's team achieved to get their spacecraft into orbit around Jupiter last July and arm it for "battle" in one of the most dangerous space environments in our solar system.

 In July I covered the arrival of NASA's robotic spacecraft Juno at Jupiter, for Air & Space magazine.
 "Jupiter Orbit Insertion" was a complicated maneuver that brought the spacecraft within a few thousand miles of Jupiter's cloud tops - and into the giant planet's deadly radiation environment.
 Juno flew into orbit sucessfully and will officially begin its scientific exploration of the planet in October.
 My first story, "Juno's Do-or-Die Moment: What to Watch for on July 4," was published on June 30.
 The second story, a short feature on a Juno scientist entitled "Fran Bagenal's Excellent Year," was published on July 8.

 On Jan.
 15, 2016 I was a guest on Science Friday on public radio.
 I discussed an Air & Space article I wrote in September (below), on new ideas for space habitats.